openbaton/docs/docs/vnf-package.md

 In the following each property is explained in more detail.
 Please consider also the notes since some properties are optional (or even not implemented) and if they are defined, they may have more priority than other and override them therefore.

-* ***name***: The name defines the name of the VNF Package itself used to store it in the database.
+* ***name***: The name defines the name of the VNF Package itself used to store it in the database
-* ***description***: Human readable description of the VNF.
+* ***description***: Human readable description of the VNF
-* ***provider***: The creator and maintainer of the VNF.
+* ***provider***: The creator and maintainer of the VNF
 * ***vim_types***: The list of the vim types that the VNF Package supports.
+VIM types are related to the plugin types installed on the NFVO.
+More info at: [vim-drivers][vim-driver]
-* ***nfvo_version***: The version of the NFVO which supports this package.
-First two digits will be used for the check.
+* ***nfvo_version***: The version of the NFVO which supports this package in the format (X.Y.Z).
+First two digits (X.Y) will be used for checking whether the VNF Package is supported by the NFVO on top of which is going to be on-boarded
-* ***scripts-link***: This link points to a public git repository where scripts are stored that are needed to be executed for managing the lifecycle of the exposed VNF.
+* ***scripts-link***: This link points to a public git repository where scripts are stored and could be used instead of passing all scripts inside the VNF Package
     * **Note** Either you can define the scripts-link or put the scripts into the folder scripts/.
         The scripts-link has a higher priority than the scripts located in the folder scripts/.
-        So if you set the scripts-link, the scripts in folder scripts/ are ignored completely.
+        So if you set the scripts-link, the scripts in folder scripts/ are completely ignored.
-    * **Note** The scripts-link is processed by the Element Management System (EMS) in the meaning of fetching the files from that link.
+    * **Note** In most of the cases using script-link means that any component should be able to fetch files from that link.
-        So you need to take care about ensuring that the URL defined is available.
+        So you need to take care about ensuring that the URL defined is publicly available.
-    * **Note** Scripts are executed during different lifecycle-events.
+    * **Note** Scripts are executed during different lifecycle-events, and need to be referenced inside the VNF Descriptor
 * ***image***:
     * ***upload***: Here you can choose between different options (true, false, check).
         * true: choosing this option means to upload the defined image on all the VimInstances.
 It does not matter if an image with the defined name exists or not.
-        * false: choosing this option means that you assume that the image (defined in the ids or names) is already present.
+        * false: choosing this option means that you assume that the image is already present on the VimInstaces and should be re-uploaded.
         If the image does not exist, the VNF Package onboarding will throw an exception.
         In this case the image (if defined) will be ignored.
         * check: this option means that the VNF PackageManagement checks first if the image is available (defined in ids or names).